 TREATMENT FOR RVVC

 Treating RVVC requires good basic skin care and long term antifungal medication to suppress yeast growth.
-Whilst none of the currently available antifungal medications kill yeasts, they suppress growth while medication is being used This is whether they are taken by mouth (oral fluconazole or ketoconazole) or per vagina (pessaries or cream).
+Whilst none of the currently available antifungal medications kill yeasts, they suppress growth while medication is being used This is whether they are taken by mouth (oral fluconazole) or per vagina (pessaries or cream).

 The usual minimum length of treatment is about 6 months.
 Episodes will still occur after this, but should be less frequent.